 5. The Job Market in Nantucket, MA

 Nantucket's top employer by far is the Town of Nantucket, which employs nearly 700 people in a wide range of positions.
 Other top employers on the island include Nantucket Cottage Hospital, Nantucket Island Resorts, and Stop & Shop.
 Nantucket is also a haven for entrepreneurs, with more than 1,000 self-employed entrepreneurs residing there.
-In light of the unique challenges faced by businesses on the small island, the Chamber of Commerce launched the Nantucket Island Center for Entrepreneurs in 2019.

 Top Industries on Nantucket